-The Company's investment in Prophecy Coal Corp. ("Prophecy Coal") as of December 31, 2014, was estimated to be \$25,000.
-The Company could sell its investment in Prophecy Coal to access funds to settle its obligations as they arise.
-However, management intends to maintain the Company's investment in Prophecy Coal until it becomes advantageous to sell the investment or liquidity concerns necessitate such sale.
+The Company's investment in Prophecy Development Corp. ("Prophecy Development") as of December 31, 2016, was estimated to be \$25,000.
+The Company could sell its investment in Prophecy Development to access funds to settle its obligations as they arise.
+However, management intends to maintain the Company's investment in Prophecy Development until it becomes advantageous to sell the investment or liquidity concerns necessitate such sale.

 The Company's use of cash is currently and is expected to continue to be focused on two principal areas, namely the funding of its general and administrative expenditures and the funding of its investment activities.
 Investing activities include the cash components of the cost of acquiring and exploring the Company's mineral claims.
-For the twelve-month period ending December 31, 2015, corporate head office costs are estimated to average less than \$250,000 per quarter.
+For the twelve-month period ending December 31, 2017, corporate head office costs are estimated to average less than \$250,000 per quarter.
 The \$250,000 covers salaries and benefits, consulting fees, administrative and general, reporting issuer costs, accounting fees, professional fees and insurance.
-In addition, all exploration activities, including the Peters Mine Property, have been suspended due to adverse market conditions and the Coppermine River Property is being maintained on a care and maintenance basis.
-The Company is attempting to sell its Guyana assets to the Purchaser but TSXV approval has not been received as of the date of this MD&A. The Company is also reviewing the data of the Walker Gossan project at the date of this MD&A. At the completion of this review, management will determine what the next course of action will be to advance the project.
-It must be noted that the Company does not have sufficient funds to implement the Technical Report exploration budget of AUD \$3.1 million at the present time.
-A financing will be required to be completed in order to implement the Technical Report exploration budget.
+In August the Company commenced a 5,000 metre drilling program at the Walker Gossan Project in Australia.
+The program consists of approximately 20 boreholes, utilizing both diamond drill and reverse circulation drilling.
+The drilling along with mapping, geochemistry, geophysics and Joint Venture payment was \$2,508,792.
+In addition, the Company is performing preliminary exploration on its Pasco Project in Peru.

-While the Company has no source of revenue, it believes it has sufficient cash resources to meet its administrative overhead for the next twelve months, starting from December 31, 2014, depending on future events.
+While the Company has no source of revenue, it believes it has sufficient cash resources to meet its administrative overhead for the next twelve months, starting from December 31, 2016, depending on future events.
 However, in order to meet future expenditures, including the Technical Report exploration budget, the Company will need to raise additional financing.
 Although the Company has been successful in raising funds to date, there can be no assurance that adequate funding will be available in the future, or under terms favourable to the Company.
 See "Risk Factors" below and "Trends" above.